Audible only – no alarm monitoring

 In 1996, CSL DualCom invented integrated dual signalling and pioneered the move from wired to wireless technology in the electronic security industry.
 DualCom is now trusted to protect over 350,000 premises throughout Europe including many major retail brands.

-Dual path signalling means a telephone line (PSTN) and a radio path (using a GPRS or GSM cellular communications network) are both used – and if either of the paths is attacked the other continues to communicate any further alarms and – unless the missing path is restored – the next alarm will transmit as a ‘confirmed’ activation (read more about alarm confirmation).
+Dual path signalling means an internet connection and a radio path (using IP and GPRS or GPRS and GPRS) are both used – and if either of the paths is attacked the other continues to communicate any further alarms and – unless the missing path is restored – the next alarm will transmit as a ‘confirmed’ activation (read more about alarm confirmation).

-CSL DualCom GradeShift® and BT Redcare GSM are both capable of sending confirmed activations even if the radio path or telephone line fails, and if they both fail, this represents two alarms and a confirmed alarm is passed to the police.
+CSL DualCom Pro® is capable of sending confirmed activations even if the radio path or internet connection fails, and if they both fail, this represents two alarms and a confirmed alarm is passed to the police.
 This makes them the most secure methods of monitoring an intruder alarm.

-The DualCom GradeShift® range is the UK’s fastest selling and most used dual signalling system.
+The DualCom Pro® range is the UK’s fastest-selling and most used dual signalling system.
 It’s an extremely reliable product that can be installed on a single hardware platform for any grade of risk.

 Both carriers use intelligent network selecting technology – meaning that the system can use any of the major cellular networks to communicate – and when an alarm occurs, the strongest signal is used to communicate to the ARC.

 Our ‘police response‘ page highlights how, due to police guidelines, all new remotely monitored systems must be capable of sending two alarm signals to the monitoring centre.
 This gives added ‘confirmation’ that an intruder is on the premises and that the alarm is not false.

 Our ‘alarm confirmation‘ page explains how the alarm ‘confirms’ an activation and the three types of confirmation available.